How to improve the customer experience in retail stores

 Traditionally, retailers have struggled to capture and access customer data in brick-and-mortar locations.

-But with retail clienteling and proactive engagement tools, your in-store staff can easily access detailed customer profiles, collect data on their in-store interactions, and use the insights within those profiles to personalize the in-store experience.
+But with retail clienteling and proactive engagement tools, your in-store staff can easily access detailed customer profiles, collect data on their in-store interactions, and use the customer insights within those profiles to personalize the in-store experience.

 Plus, the data you collect in-store can be used for future retargeting online, ultimately improving the customer experience across channels.